 Here’s the good news: people who want to learn Python have more resources than ever before.
-But that can also make it difficult to sift through the books, courses, and other Python resources.
-And not everyone learns the same—a course that works for one person might not fit another.
-Before jumping into the best resources to learn Python, let’s talk about the key questions you need to ask to find the best way to learn Python for you.
+But that can also make it challenging to sift through the books, courses, video tutorials, and other resources.

-Don’t invest in an online course or a book to learn Python until you can answer these three questions:
+Don’t invest in books, courses, or boot camps until you can answer these three questions:

 - Why do you want to learn Python?